laitoku/tea-recommender/README.md

 # Start postgres container with sample tea database
 docker-compose up -d

-# Stop and remove postgres container
+# Stop and remove postgres container and volume
 docker-compose down -v

 # Start a interactive container using psql to connect to mydb